 Romanians are mad at their rulers for many reasons, including the fact their country has not made more significant economic progress since 1989 and that people continue to leave the country in droves for better opportunities abroad in Italy, Spain, and the UK.
 But if there’s one issue that unites the protesters above all others it would be the continued widespread corruption at all levels of business and government.

 It’s possible the story of the Baths of Hercules doesn’t quite fit this corruption narrative perfectly.
 As I wrote above, I don’t know all the details behind why the baths have been allowed to fall into ruin.
 It would be hard, though, to find a more potent symbol for what ails this country.
-At the risk of ending on a poor but apt pun, the task of rebuilding both the baths and Romania is one, well, befitting of a figure like Hercules.
+At the risk of ending on a bad pun, the task of rebuilding the baths will be one, well, befitting of a guy like Hercules.